jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 * `value: Number`.
 * `callback: Function(err: Error | null)`.

-Write out the given value to a GPIO port.
+Writes out the given value to a GPIO port.

 `callback` will be called after the value flushed.